phax/phive/README.md

 <dependency>
   <groupId>com.helger</groupId>
   <artifactId>peppol-validation-engine</artifactId>
-  <version>1.1.0</version>
+  <version>2.0.0</version>
 </dependency>
 ```

 (no release yet)

-#Origin
+#Origin of some elements
-The rule source files are originating from https://github.com/oriol/validation-tools
+The rule source files were originating from https://github.com/oriol/validation-tools

 ---